mamun2519/devops-with-kubernetes/5. Rollback/readme.md

-Here’s your **English version of Part 3: Rollback**, written clearly, naturally, and ready to include in your README.md 👇

----

 ## 🔁 Part 3: Rollback (If the new version has issues)

 Imagine your new **nginx version** has a **bug** 🐞